RK: Good to have you Daudi, you and I go way back. Welcome to #360Mentor

 RK: Hahaha, if I may remind you, there is also Galikunsalo.
 But you go on.

 DM: Based on the experiences of a young man called Zaabwe.
 So it’s important that you use simple language.
 It’s important that you use examples.
 It is important that you use examples that people can understand.
 It is important to know your audience.
 You tell them in a memorable way.
 And judge your situation.
-When I was practising in England, I used to practise before a jury; a judge and a jury.
+When I was practicing in England, I used to practice before a jury; a judge, and a jury.
 And a jury is sully 12 people picked at random.
-And I was practising at times in places which were predominantly white folks who did not have similar experiences to mine.
-Many times I used to get like PSTD moments of sabasaba and I would think to myself, do these people even understand what sabasaba is.
+And I was practicing at times in places that were predominantly white folks who did not have similar experiences to mine.
+Many times I used to get PSTD moments of sabasaba and I would think to myself, do these people even understand what sabasaba is?
 But you have to make a case to persuade these people on behalf of your client.
 And you have to use examples and draw from things that these people will understand.
-There would be no value of me drawing from my Ugandan experiences.
+There would be no value in me drawing from my Ugandan experiences.
 So you have to judge your audience and the people that you are communicating with.
 What are the things they understand?
 What do they relate to?

 RK: Talk to us about public service.
 What is it about public service that gets you to do that?

-DM: Who is the person that was willed to be the servant of everyone else and must do things to your satisfaction.
+DM: Who is the person who was willing to be the servant of everyone else and must do things to your satisfaction?
 Your criticism is blunted in many ways if you also don’t do that which you can within your capacity and to the best of your ability.